Anmishaa12/Ai-Market-Intelligence-Pipeline/README.md

 **Per-sector scheduled delivery** — subscribers select a sector at signup and it is stored, but scheduled broadcasts currently use general AI news for everyone.
 The designed next step is looping the scheduled run per sector: one search, one analysis, one targeted email per sector group.

 **Historical trend analysis** — Supabase is currently write-only by design: every article is stored with deduplication enforced, but no node reads the history back yet.
 The next step is a read node pulling the last week of signals into the prompt so each report can include trend context ("investment mentions up 40% since last week").

+**Relevance score filtering** — Tavily returns a relevance score per article (0 to 1).
+Currently all articles pass to Groq regardless of score.
+A filter node after Edit Fields would drop low-scoring articles below a threshold (e.g. 0.7), ensuring only the most relevant content reaches the AI analysis layer.

 **News freshness** — sector-specific queries sometimes return evergreen explainer articles rather than dated news.
 Tuning Tavily's search parameters toward news mode and recency filters is a known lever for sharper results.